Edcouch-Elsa High School

 Edcouch-Elsa High School (EEHS) is a public high school in Elsa, Texas.
 It is part of the Edcouch-Elsa Independent School District and is known as La Maquina Amarilla; their mascot is a Yellow jacket.
 It is located at Hwy 107 Mile 4 North Yellow Jacket Drive.

+In addition to Elsa, the school district includes Edcouch and sections of La Blanca, Laguna Seca, and Mila Doce.

 History

 In the fall of 1968, Mexican American students demanded several things to be fixed by the schools, for example the eradication of the no Spanish-speaking rule.
 As the district did nothing for the students, 162 Chicano students walked out in protest.
 The school decided to expel 62 of the students.
 The newly-established Mexican American Legal Defense and Education Fund (MALDEF) filed a lawsuit against the schools.
 MALDEF claimed that the schools had violated the students' right to peaceful protest.
 In December, the courts agreed with MALDEF and demanded the school reinstate those students.
 This was the first major win for MALDEF in Texas.